-The course focuses central issues and problems pertinent to management of organizations.
-The course has a distinctly analytical rather than normative character: Rather than proposing "best practices" of management, the course focuses on analysing management as a critical practice in contemporary society.
-It aims to provide students with the necessary analytical tools to understand, reflect upon and evaluate different approaches to management.
-The course is based on established and relevant theories of management that all deal with the organization of society.
-Students will explore topics such as division of labour; training; communication; authority; cognitive, cultural and physiological forms of control; logics of organization, organizing, institutions and institutionalization.
+This is an advanced-level course in the subject area of management, focusing on central issues and problems pertinent to the management of organizations.
+The course has a distinctly analytical rather than normative character: rather than proposing 'best practices' of management, the course seeks to examine management as a body of knowledge and critical practice in contemporary society.
+It aims to provide students with the necessary analytical tools to reflect upon, understand and evaluate different approaches to management.
+The course is based on theories of management that deal with the organization of society.
+Students will explore topics such as organizational paradigms, division of labor, bureaucracy, authority, corporate culture, and entrepreneurship.
+Having completed the course students should be able to think critically and comprehensively about the character and role of management in contemporary society and be able to use different theoretical ideas in their independent analyses of organized activity.